khairulomar/Melbourne_pedestrian/README.md

 3. To the city council: by understanding the traffic pattern and projected growth, city planning policies can be formulated to achieve best practice outcomes, including improving public walkability experience and the possibility of turning some streets into pedestrian-only zones.

 4. To the business community and property owners: untapped opportunities may emerge from the study, such as identifying new trends in previously under-visited areas of the city centre.
 A forecasting model would also help the real estate industry to evaluate forecast property price trends in different parts of the city.

+5. To the general public: a given day's itinerary can be planned in advance in order to avoid large crowds by anticipating peak periods at specific locations of interest.